MinaProtocol/docs/README.md

 <img src="https://github.com/MinaProtocol/docs/blob/main/public/static/img/svg/mina-wordmark-redviolet.svg" width="350" alt="Mina logo">

-# Website using NextJS and Contentful
+# Mina Documentation

+To view this website, visit [docs.minaprotocol.com](https://docs.minaprotocol.com/).

+## Contributing

+Click the `Suggest changes` button at the top right of any page on [the docs website](https://docs.minaprotocol.com/) to edit that page and submit a pull request via Github.

+## How to run (for devs)

+This website is built with NextJS & Contentful.
+Any commit to the `main` branch will be built and deployed automatically.

-First of all, make sure you have `git lfs` installed.
+To run locally, first make sure you have `git lfs` installed.

 On Mac run: